dracidoupe/graveyard/docs/design.rst

 Administration pages
 ====================

+Now simply know as "Dragon" in order to distinguish from Admin, which has now more php-style interface.

 * Approval and comments for approval queue
 * User registration approvals
 * Article edit
 * Head of Gold Dragon award management

+* Level system adjustments